 Many of these changes can alter current and dictate future strategies for your law firm:

 Automated Insights and Recommendations Using Machine Learning

-In addition to combining data from websites and mobile apps, GA4 makes significant advancements in machine learning to give insights, prediction trends, and suggestions for audience targeting that is most profitable.
+In addition to combining data from websites and mobile apps, Google Analytics 4 makes significant advancements in machine learning to give insights, prediction trends, and suggestions for audience targeting that is most profitable.